 SOLUTION: Book your flight at times most people won’t be flying.

-Choosing flights quite early in the morning (6 A.M.) or red-eyes (overnight flights) can save you from swimming through airport crowds.
+Choosing flights quite early in the day (6 A.M.) or red-eyes (overnight flights) can save you from swimming through airport crowds.
 Flights Tuesday through Thursday are also a given—and usually cheaper too.
 Fridays, Sundays, and Mondays are popular times to fly, either for business or starting a vacation.
 Saturdays tend to be a little less crazy (I still always shoot for the morning).

 PROBLEM: Most airlines you fly will allow you to choose your seats (sometimes for an upcharge).
 This is usually the best route to take, even if you’re trying to save money.
 However, at some point, you may fly an airline that’s “first come first served” boarding or seats are assigned at the gate.
 For the latter, there isn’t necessarily a fool-proof answer.
 At least you’re getting on your flight, right?
 If it’s free-for-all boarding, here’s what you do.